 Normally, when we review an activity that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the guys at the Fun Cat were kind enough to offer us this trip for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.

-The cost is $69/person plus 7% tax and a $4 DRNA fee.
+The cost is $99/person which includes all taxes and fees.
+You may get a discount if you reserve online- check out their website.
 They offer transportation from San Juan area hotels (starting at 8:00am) for $20 extra/person.
 You can pay with cash, credit card or PayPal.

 Hotel pick-up begins at 8:00am.
 If you’re driving yourself, you should be at the dock by 9:30am.
 They return to the marina somewhere around 3:00pm or 4:00pm.
 Don’t drink and drive.

 Allow a full day for this trip.